 AMF 11 Knockout competition draws

-AMF 11.2 Trophy For the Trophy knockout competition, the Round of 16 draw involves the top two teams from each Tier 1 league, plus the two best performing 3rd placed teams from the three ‘North’ leagues and the two best performing 3rd placed teams from the three ‘South’ leagues.
+AMF 11.2 National Trophy For the National Trophy knockout competition, the Round of 16 draw involves the top two teams from each Tier 1 league, plus the two best performing 3rd placed teams from the three ‘North’ leagues and the two best performing 3rd placed teams from the three ‘South’ leagues.
 The best performing teams shall be calculated through the application of REG 126.96.36.199.
 Teams will progress through a pre-determined bracket draw, split ‘North’ and ‘South’, with the first named (home) team hosting the Round of 16, Quarter-Final and Semi-Final matches.
-Within these brackets, the initial draw will be based on ‘seedings’ calculated using the application of REG 184.108.40.206.1 across first placed teams, then second placed teams and then third placed teams, with the exception of average points conceded based on fixtures played being used before points difference.
+Within these brackets, the initial draw will be based on ‘seedings’ calculated using the application of REG 188.8.131.52 across first placed teams, then second placed teams and then third placed teams.

 AMF 11.3 Conference Cups For the Conference Cup North and South knockout competitions, the Quarter-Final draws will involve the top two teams from each of the respective Tier 2 leagues, plus the two best performing 3rd placed teams from these leagues.
-The best performing teams shall be calculated through the application of REG 220.127.116.11.2, with average league points and average points conceded used as appropriate performance indicators within the mini-league tables created.
+The best performing teams shall be calculated through the application of REG 184.108.40.206.
 Teams will progress through a pre-determined bracket draw with the first named (home) team hosting the Quarter-Final and Semi-Final matches.
-The initial draw will be based on ‘seedings’ calculated using the application of REG 220.127.116.11 across first placed teams, then second placed teams and then third placed teams, with average league points and average points conceded used as appropriate performance indicators within the mini-league tables created.
+The initial draw will be based on ‘seedings’ calculated using the application of REG 220.127.116.11 across first placed teams, then second placed teams and then third placed teams.